The Lands

 Ruler: The Emperor or Empress of Nerina

-Notes: The Empire of Nerina is the only ‘empire’ to survive from the Age of Glory in tact but it is in size and power like many other nations.
-Its territory is now confined to the fertile flood plain between the Lost Hills and the Hills of Plenty.
-Its capital is Nerina City which is ancient and grand.
-Its harbour is particularly impressive and includes a spectacular light house that magically stores and emits sunlight.
+Notes: The cosmopolitan Nerina is the only ‘empire’ to survive from the Age of Glory in tact but now it simply has the size and power of one of the larger nations.
+Its territory is confined to the fertile flood plain between the Lost Hills and the Hills of Plenty.
+Its capital is the ancient Nerina City which is the largest known in The Lands.
+Its harbour is particularly grand and includes a spectacular light house (the most recent incarnation of which magically stores and emits sunlight).
+Other settlements include the riverside Akantha and the hilly Eskandar (home of the Eskandaric Military Games).
 Nerina is ruled by an Emperor or Empress who is the eldest child of the preceding ruler providing that child is of pure aristocratic blood.
-It is customary for the Emperor to follow the advise of popular philosophers.
-The aristocracy are all of Lahenic kinship and it is they who staff the bureaucracy and military of the nation.
-The present ruler is the Emperor Omero.
+It is customary for the monarch to follow the advise of respected philosophers.
+The aristocracy is large and it is from this class that a labyrinthine bureaucracy is staffed.
+The present ruler is the Empress Omega.

 ORVILIA